thegeneschool/metagenomics/docs/hic.md

     INFO     | 2019-06-23 18:56:13,331 | qc3C.bam_based | Relative fraction of all obs:   0.0007268,   0.0001101,   5.886e-05
     ```

-It is important to keep in mind that as the assembly was very low coverage, the length of contigs is significantly reduced.
+It is important to keep in mind that as the assembly was made from a shotgun dataset downsampled to very low coverage, the length of contigs is significantly lower than would have been obtained with the full dataset.
 This will impair the odds of seeing pairs which map far away.
-Despite this, the 97% of pairs in the shotgun library map to the same sequence.
+Despite this, the 97% of pairs in the shotgun library map to the same contig sequence.
 In contrast, 72% of Hi-C pairs mapped to the same contig.

-Overall, for BAM mode, the reliability of results a connected to the quality and completeness of the available references.
+Overall, for BAM mode, the reliability of results is connected to the quality and completeness of the available references.

-!!! tip "Breaking down invocation of `qc3C`"
+!!! tip "Breaking down the invocation of `qc3C`"
     1. We are providing Docker access to our host filesystem using a bind mount (`-v $PWD:/opt/app-root`)
     2. Next we are specifying the image to run (`cerebis/qc3c:alpine`).
     3. Finally we include the actual call to `qc3C`, along with its own options.